slamora/brackets-wiki/How-to-Use-Brackets.md

 With this .brackets.json file at the top of your project, your files will all default to 4 space indentation.
 However, src/thirdparty/someLibrary.js will be set to use tabs with 4 spaces for the tabs and linting will be turned off.

-One important note: if you're editing the someLibrary.js file and you try to change the tab size via the status bar, the tab size won't visibly change.
-This is because the status bar is only changing your user settings and the setting in the .brackets.json file is the one that applies to the current file.
-In a future Brackets release, there will be more user interface elements for managing your preferences.

 What's Next?
 ------------